Order Book

 Photo courtesy of Kerry Bailey

 The pairing above may not be in a class with Edison's gramophone or Apple's I-tunes, a century apart.
-But they certainly were as popular.
+But they certainly had their vogue.
 The pin at top was a marker for the early 20th Century, and the one at the bottom took care of the latter part of the century.

-Far from reciprocating the help I gave to Mom by hanging clothes, she opposed my marriage.
+Far from reciprocating the help I gave to my Mom by hanging clothes, she opposed my marriage.
 I figured out later she would have opposed my marriage to any gal.
 But that is another story.
-Peg and I began married life separated by war, then were together as a traveling couple to Naval Air Stations where I would learn to fly and then fly.
+Peg and I began married life separated by war, then were together as a traveling couple to Naval Air Stations where I would learn to fly, and then escape briefly to the Aleutians.

 Every day, or at the most every other day, depending on how many babies were still babies, how many diapers we owned, and how big our diaper pail was, I was engaged in the diaper business.
 I washed them on a scrub board, Peggy rinsed them in clear water, and together we squeezed out as much water as we could (our first Easy Spin Dryer came later).
 We then put the very damp clothes in a wicker basket for my trip to the yard.
 I recall three children under three-years old, but we were in the diaper business only two kids at a time.

-There was a benefit to our location.
-Across the street was a little convenience store that had a beer license.
-About once a month the Budweiser truck rolled up and beer on tap brought out neighbors with mugs who lined up for the brew.
+But, there was a benefit to our RR track location.
+Across the street was a little roadside store that had a beer license.
+About once a month the Budweiser truck rolled up.
+A fresh keg of beer on tap brought out neighbors with mugs who lined up for the brew.
 Between tap beer replenishments, there was local beer in bottles, named Spearman's Beer.
 The latter's brewery had billboards around town that stated: "It's the water that does it!"
 Navy guys would often remark, "Oh, that's what does it."
 (That didn't keep them from drinking it.)

 In Hutchinson, Kansas, at another Navy flight training base, the Santa Fe RR was a few miles away so no gambler's planning was needed for scheduling the wash-and-dry.
 In fact, with babies and diapers, 'scheduling' was a misnomer anyway.
 Who knew when the diaper pail would fill up?
 Manage the diet?
 Forget it!
 When the pail filled, came that signal moment that no man could dodge.
 So, we'd wash them together, and out to the clothes line I would go, with the ever handy bag of clothespins.
 But, there was a distinct advantage in flat Kansas.
 Pin up the diapers on a long line, and go back to the head of the line and take 'em down, without interruption.
 The dependable wind dried them fast.
 Particularly, the Curity diapers.